philips-labs/cloudfoundry-examples/terraform/README.md

 ```

 # Next steps
 Have a look at the [HSDP](https://registry.terraform.io/providers/philips-software/hsdp/latest) provider supporting `IAM`, `Container Host` other HSDP specific resources.
-Also check out the [Terraform modules](https://www.terraform.io/docs/modules/index.html) concept which explains how to define your  infrastructure / applications in reusable building blocks.
+Also check out the [Terraform modules](https://www.terraform.io/docs/modules/index.html) concept which illustrates how to define your infrastructure / applications in reusable building blocks.